sitingc4318/github-tutorial/README.md

 2. using **git init** to open a new repository so you can make change inside the repository.
 3. type **git add .** to add all the revelant in the files.
 4. type **git commit -m "line to remind what you done"** to save change in folder.
-5. to connect to your github
+5. to connect to your github sign in to our github account.
-6.
+6. click on the "new repository" on the top right corner.
+7. click "create repository"
+8. in you ide50 type git remote add origin git remote add origin https://github.com/username/new_repo 9.type git push -u origin master ths way whatever you write on the ide50 will connect to your repository on your github page.

 **_init_**
 * initializes git in the directory which now is call a **_repository_** for vision control.